-HBS 2+2 is among the best known deferred MBA programs.
-Candidates spend a maximum of four and a minimum of two years in the workforce before joining an MBA cohort (application deadline April 28, 2022).
-It’s open to current college students as well as those enrolled in full-time masters (as long as they haven’t held a full-time job).
-The class profile for HBS 2+2 tends to be a bit more competitive than the standard pool.
-That said, some 9,773 applied to the HBS standard track program in 2020-2021 while 1,436 applied in 2021 to HBS 2+2, so consider the odds of applying early.
+HBS 2+2 is among the best-known deferred MBA programs.
+Candidates spend a maximum of four and a minimum of two years in the workforce before joining an MBA cohort (application deadline April 27, 2023; details are available here).
+It’s open to current college students as well as those enrolled in full-time masters who have not held a full-time job) The class profile for HBS 2+2 tends to be a bit more competitive than the standard pool.
+Some 1,287 applied in 2022 and 121 were accepted.

-In the last three years, the 2+2 web page has specifically cited a preference for four categories of “high potential individuals” including those planning to work in an operating company (tech, manufacturing, etc.), first-generation in college and those from low socio-economic backgrounds, going into a technically demanding role, or pursuing entrepreneurship.
+In the last three years, the 2+2 web page has specifically cited a preference for four categories of “high potential individuals” including those planning to work in an operating company (tech, manufacturing, etc.), first-generation in college and those from low socioeconomic backgrounds, and those going into a technically demanding role, or pursuing entrepreneurship.
 There’s also a reduced application fee of $100.

-Wharton’s Moelis Advance Access Program is both a feeder program for undergrads at the University of Pennsylvania and open to qualified college seniors from any undergrad (application deadline April 27, 2022).
-The program seeks innovative risk-takers, “whose academic and career interests expand the traditional notions of business education.”
+Wharton’s Moelis Advance Access Program is both a feeder program for undergrads at the University of Pennsylvania and open to qualified college seniors from any undergraduate program. (the application deadline April 26, 2023).
+The program seeks innovative risk-takers “whose academic and career interests expand the traditional notions of business education.”

-Last year’s cohort of 173 was notably 53% female, with 43% of students hailing from STEM fields, 26% from humanities, and 31% from business and/or economics.
+The 2022 of 110 was notably 46% female, 16% first-generation students, and, notably, 49% US students of color.
 Moelis Fellows receive access to the Wharton community, career services, and special professional development, including mentoring and retreats, as well as free access to select Wharton events and conferences.
 It’s pretty incredible to have Wharton’s network, connections, and career support at your fingertips as a 21-year-old.

-Students can apply in any of GSB’s three application rounds (round three due April 12), although the GSB recommends round 1 or 2 if you’re hoping for direct enrollment.
+Students complete the same application as all Stanford GSB applicants and can apply in any of GSB’s three application rounds; round three is recommended for deferring students.
+(The Round 3 deadline was April 11, 2023), although the GSB recommends round 1 or 2 if you’re hoping for direct enrollment.
 Those who enrolled in a law or medical graduate program direct from undergrad are also eligible for the GSB (unlike HBS 2+2).